dekoza/mtgpl/MH2.rst

    Enchanted creature can't attack or block.

    When Captured by Lagacs enters the battlefield, support 2.
-(Put a +1/+1 counter on each of up to two other target creatures.)
+(Put a +1/+1 counter on each of up to two target creatures.)

-:mtgtip:`Carth the Lion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/0/e09e9b65-ff0e-4efe-b96a-ede69c96e2ea.jpg?1622390379|https://scryfall.com/card/mh2/189/carth-the-lion?utm_source=api>`
+:mtgtip:`Carth the Lion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/0/e09e9b65-ff0e-4efe-b96a-ede69c96e2ea.jpg?1624206659|https://scryfall.com/card/mh2/189/carth-the-lion?utm_source=api>`
    Whenever Carth the Lion enters the battlefield or a planeswalker you control dies, look at the top seven cards of your library.
 You may reveal a planeswalker card from among them and put it into your hand.
 Put the rest on the bottom of your library in a random order.

-   Planeswalkers' loyalty abilities you activate cost an additional {+1} to activate.
+   Planeswalkers' loyalty abilities you activate cost an additional [+1] to activate.

 :mtgtip:`Chrome Courier<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/1/a11d8da1-a183-470a-b4ed-2e35ac5ab9a9.jpg?1622456591|https://scryfall.com/card/mh2/190/chrome-courier?utm_source=api>`